nicoryne/notes/IT228/error-detection-and-correction.md

  Errors occur in consecutive bits.

  Length of burst error is measured from the first corrupted bit to the last corrupted bit.

+Burst errors are more likely to occur because the noise duration is usually longer than a single bit.

+## Data Redundancy

+> To detect or correct errors, we need to send extra (redundant) bits with data.